Jokymon/capylang/doc/design_decisions.md

  * If a body is terminated with a ';', then this body always has type 'void'
  * We treat everything as expressions, there are no statements.
 Even a 'let'- statement is treated as expression, but one that has type 'void'

+## Symbol handling

+Rather than having separate lookup tables for different symbol types (variables, functions, types, ...) we keep one common concept of symbols that we manage in a table.
+Then we distinguish different types of these common symbols using a symbol tag.

+We expect the following advantages:

+ * We might be able to give better error messages when trying to call a variable or a type, because we could first try to lookup a symbol and then check if it even is a function symbol.
+If it is not, we could even inform the programmer about what type of symbol we found instead.
+ * We can more easily introduce new kinds of symbols by just extending the symbol tag.

+The disadvantage is, that we might have to take some additional steps, to check, that a found symbol actual has the kind we need.
+But we currently expect this to cause minor issues when compared to the advantages.